nicolasbauw/rs-tzparse/README.md

 [Timechange { time: 2019-03-31T01:00:00Z, gmtoff: 7200, isdst: true, abbreviation: "CEST" },
 Timechange { time: 2019-10-27T01:00:00Z, gmtoff: 3600, isdst: false, abbreviation: "CET" }]
 ```

-Be aware that with 1.0.0 Tzinfo struct and functions have received some changes (2 more fields
- and Result instead of Option return types).

 License: GPL-3.0